Hindmesly History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Hindmesly Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hindmesly family to Ireland
+Migration of the Hindmesly family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hindmesly surname or a spelling variation of the name include: William Hindley settled in New England in 1747; Thomas Hindley settled in Charles Town [Charleston], South Carolina in 1820; James, John, Joseph, Michael, Peter, Richard Hindley all arrived in Philadelphia between 1840 and 1868..